Inside: Essential elements and tips for bringing the welcoming and timeless look of southern style into your home no matter where you live! ➡

-I have been blessed with several treasured French antiques from my grandmother including this marble top demilune sideboard.
-I also inherited her love for French style!
+I’ve been blessed with several treasured French antiques from my grandmother including this marble top demilune sideboard.
+I also inherited her love for French style.

 Many of us have inherited a silverware set in a matching pattern, a tea service, or a tray or two.
 But silver can also be found very reasonably by thrifting.

 The upkeep is really not as bad as you might expect.
 The silver I leave out as decor I probably only polish once a year with some Wright’s silver polish.
-And my silverware never needs polishing because I store it in an anti-tarnish silver storage bag and it is always ready to go for special dinners!
+And my silverware never needs polishing because I store it in an anti-tarnish silver storage bag and it’s always ready to go for special dinners.